azinsharaf/Toggle_Win_Taskbar/README.md

   - Primary taskbar: Shell_TrayWnd
   - Secondary taskbars (multi-monitor): Shell_SecondaryTrayWnd
 - For each of these windows, it uses AutoHotkey’s WinSetTransparent to control opacity:
-  - When hiding, transparency is set to  (fully transparent).
+  - When hiding, transparency is set to On (fully transparent).
   - When showing, transparency is set to Off (normal/opaque again).

 This approach keeps the taskbar logic inside Windows itself (auto-hide vs always-on-top), while using transparency to make the taskbar effectively invisible when hidden.
 That means far fewer crashes or weird side effects compared to heavier third-party hacks.